-The Wild Wool Barn, Routen Farm Cottage, Ennerdale, CA23 3AU
+The Wild Wool Barn, Routen Farm Cot, Ennerdale, CA23 3AU

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups, gives a Best Price Guarantee and is on the Luxury Bunkhouses and Luxury Camping Barns page, the Hostels with Camping map, the Small Hostels Map, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups and gives a Best Price Guarantee.
+It is on the Visit Britain COVID-19 Risk Assessment Good to Go scheme, the Re-opening for Summer 2020 page, the IHUK signage page, the Hostels with Camping map, the Small Hostels Map, the Coast to Coast Mountain Bike route and the Coast to Coast Walk.

 A fab hostel for groups of Coast to Coast walkers and Mt Bikers

 Cosy accommodation for groups of up to 6 on the first day of the Coast to Coast.
 The only place with a view of Ennerdale Water.

 Why stay in the village when you can stay in a room with a view, without the price of a hotel?